 It's not just archaeans you have to look out for.
 Black goo on the floor will slow you down, but you can eliminate it with a few well-placed bullets.
 And, just like L4D, there are a variety of enemy types to keep things interesting.

-As you might have guessed, the story details of Rainbow Six Parasite aren't out in the open just yet.
-Expect some similarities to Rainbow Six Siege's Outbreak event.
+As you might have guessed, the story details of Rainbow Six Extraction aren't out in the open just yet, but we can probably expect some similarities to Rainbow Six Siege's Outbreak event.

-This limited-time mode saw players investigating a biohazard outbreak, which has evidently gotten worse in Parasite — or perhaps it's a whole new threat to deal with.
+This limited-time mode saw players investigating a biohazard outbreak, which has evidently gotten worse in Extraction— or perhaps it's a whole new threat to deal with.
 We can't speculate too much beyond that, given the lack of information, but that seems to be a pretty safe bet for now.

-Is Rainbow Six Parasite coming to PS5 and Xbox Series X?
+Is Rainbow Six Extraction coming to PS5 and Xbox Series X?

-Ubisoift announced Rainbow Six Siege one whole year before the next-gen consoles made their debut.
-We've no doubt that you'll be able to play them on PS5 and Xbox Series X. But whether we'll get optimized versions specifically for the new hardware is another question entirely - and one that we don't have the answer to for now.
+Ubisoift announced Rainbow Six Extraction one whole year before the next-gen consoles made their debut.
+We've no doubt that you'll be able to play them on PS5 and Xbox Series X. But whether we'll get optimized versions specifically for the new hardware is another question entirely — and one that we don't have the answer to for now.
+We'll expect a rundown of the details at Ubisoft Forward this weekend.

-Rainbow Six Parasite is now in closed testing so things are coming along, despite the initial delays.
+Rainbow Six Extraction is being revealed this week, so things are obviously coming along, despite the initial delays.
 While we're keen to find out if we'll see PS5 and Xbox Series X versions at launch, or in the future, Ubisoft has kept things relatively quiet.

-Hopefully we'll see Rainbow Six Parasite before then, but the real life pandemic has proven disruptive.
+Hopefully we'll see Rainbow Six Extraction release before then, but the real life pandemic has proven disruptive.
 We're sure the developers are beavering away as best they can.